suraj-6/plant-disease-detection/README.md

 GOOGLE_API_KEY=your_gemini_api_key_here
 🔑 Get your free API key: https://aistudio.google.com/app/apikey

-Place your model & assets
+run the ipynb files of train and test data accordingly Place your model & assets
 Ensure these files are in the project root: